 Fifty-seven Percent of the population 15 years old and over are in the labor force

-Central Visayas had a lower employment rate than the national employment rate of 90.0 percent in July 2020.
+Central Visayas had a higher employment rate than the national employment rate of 82.4 percent in April 2020.

 Meanwhile unemployed persons include all those who, during the reference period, are 15 years old and over as of their last birthday who have no job/business, currently available for work and actively looking for work.